raihanCarder/Smart-Air-App/README.md

 SMART AIR uses Firebase Authentication and Firebase Firestore.
 To get the API_KEY needed to access the database and log-in go to app/google-services.json and then ask one of the team members for the key!
 Then Rebuild, sync Gradle and you should be good to go!

-⚠️ Without this API_KEY, the app cannot connect to the database or authenticate users.
+#### Warning ⚠️: Without this API_KEY, the app cannot connect to the database or authenticate users.

 ---
 ### 🛠️ Setup Instructions
 1. Clone the repo in Android Studio.